Bayern held at home to Frankfurt after Kolo Muani goal

 Berlin (AFP) – Bayern Munich saw their lead in the Bundesliga cut to just one point on Saturday after Randal Kolo Muani's equaliser held the German champions to a 1-1 draw with Eintracht Frankfurt.

-The result was Bayern's third consecutive 1-1 draw, with the reigning German champions still looking for their first win of 2023.
+The result was Bayern's third consecutive 1-1 draw, with the Bavarians still looking for their first win of 2023.

 Union Berlin's 2-0 derby win over city rivals Hertha earlier on Saturday meant Bayern's three-point cushion on top of the table had been erased by kick-off.